 During the hearing concerning your probation violation accusation, you are allowed to have representation on your side in front of the judge.
-At the Law Offices of Randall B. Isenberg, we will aggressively defend the facts in this case, working to convince a judge that you deserve to remain on probation.
+At the Law Offices of Randall B. Isenberg, a Carrollton criminal defense lawyer will aggressively defend the facts in this case, working to convince a judge that you deserve to remain on probation.

 Call us today at (214) 696-9253 for a free consultation.
 We will discuss your case and answer any questions you may have, and you are under no obligation to hire us.

 Texas law spells out exactly how someone charged with a crime can be placed on probation, also known as community supervision under the Texas Code of Criminal Procedure Chapter 42A.
 Two types of probation are possible: